utkarsh95-dev/todo-react-frontend/README.md

 ##### HERE IS THE URL OF THE WEBISTE :
 https://fabulous-chaja-fd4f54.netlify.app/

-##### A FULLSTACK MERN APP BASICALLY TRACKS A LIST OF ITEMS TO BE DONE IT CAN FILTER THROUGH 3 TYPES OF TASKS :
+##### A FULLSTACK MERN APP BASICALLY TRACKS A LIST OF ACTIVITIES TO BE DONE IT CAN FILTER THROUGH 3 TYPES OF TASKS :
-- All To Do's
+- All The Tasks
-- Already Done To Do's
+- Already Tasks
-- Uncompleted/Active To Do's
+- Uncompleted/Active Tasks

  ##### TECHSTACK USED IN THIS PROJECT ARE :
  - NODE JS